Mission & History

 The decision by three Baptist organizations to work together created a new model.
 They wanted a joint Baptist witness, and in 1946 the Joint Conference Committee on Public Relations opened a permanent office in Washington, D.C.
 Throughout its history, the supporting bodies changed and grew, and the BJC is now sponsored by 15 Baptist groups in the United States.

-In 2005, the organization changed its name to the Baptist Joint Committee for Religious Liberty (from the Baptist Joint Committee on Public Affairs) to more accurately reflect its singular focus on religious liberty issues.
+In September of 2004, the board of directors voted to change the organization’s name to the Baptist Joint Committee for Religious Liberty (from the Baptist Joint Committee on Public Affairs) to more accurately reflect its singular focus on religious liberty issues.
 The BJC continues to espouse the Baptist commitment to religious liberty and the separation of church and state, filing briefs in the U.S. Supreme Court, working with Congress and the administration, and engaging in a variety of education efforts.
 For more on the work of the BJC, visit our Frequently Asked Questions page or read our 75th anniversary booklet.

 Additional resources on BJC history: